odoo/documentation/discuss/email_servers.rst

 =================================================================
-How to use my own email servers to send and receive email in Odoo
+How to use my own email servers to send and receive email in Twenty20
 =================================================================

 When is it needed
 =================
-Using your own email servers is required to send and receive messages in Odoo Community or Enterprise.
-Odoo Online embeds an out-of-box email solution that works straight away.
+Using your own email servers is required to send and receive messages in Twenty20 Community or Enterprise.
+Twenty20 Online embeds an out-of-box email solution that works straight away.
 However you can still use your own email servers with the online edition.
 Some insights are provided here below.